malespiaut/simplest-pandoc-static-wiki/README.md

 # Simplest Pandoc static Wiki

 This repo contains the absolute minimal instructions to build a static wiki, using pandoc.
-Only a 5 line shell script and some text files using the MediaWiki synthax.
+Only a 5 line shell script and some text files using the MediaWiki syntax.

 No frills.
 No fuzz.
 No problem.